rhemaboyo/podcloud/docs/README.md

 ### Phase 5: Progress Bar (2 days)

-**Objective:** Tracks can be played continuously, pause, rewound, skipped, and displayed on any page the user visits.
+**Objective:** Tracks can be played continuously, paused, rewound, skipped, and displayed on any page the user visits.

 ### Phase 6: Wave forms and comments displays (2 days)